neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 #### Python API

-`Pipelines` wrap image pre-processing and output post-processing around the runtime, providing a clean inferface for adding DeepSparse to an application.
+`Pipelines` wrap pre-processing and output post-processing around the runtime, providing a clean inferface for adding DeepSparse to an application.
 The DeepSparse-Ultralytics integration includes an out-of-the-box `Pipeline` that accepts raw images and outputs the bounding boxes.

 Create a `Pipeline` and run inference: